ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-restful-api-with-ballerina.md

 |};
 ```

-Create the first error record as shown below.
+Create the first error record, as shown below.

 >**Tip:** You can create the second error record when [creating the second resource](#create-the-second-resource).